matomo-org/developer-documentation/docs/4.x/generated/Piwik/Menu/MenuAdmin.md

 <a name="addDiagnosticItem" id="addDiagnosticItem"></a>
 ### `addDiagnosticItem()`

-Since Piwik 2.5.0
+Since Matomo 2.5.0

 See add().
 Adds a new menu item to the diagnostic section of the admin menu.

 #### Signature